 Because of FERPA we cannot disclose information about a student’s performance or activities with a student’s parents.
 We require the student’s signed consent to talk about them with anyone outside of the university.
 It is the student’s right to decide if we talk with anyone outside of the employment of CSU.

-If you feel this channel of conversation would be necessary, please talk with your student about signing a consent form for ODS to release information to you.
+If you feel this channel of conversation would be necessary, please talk with your student about signing a FERPA Release Form for ODS to release information to you.
+We need this form on file with our office to talk with you outside of the student's presence.
 However, if you believe there is something we should know about your student (additional disability information, concerns you may have) you can always feel free to call and let one of our staff know.
 We can't guarantee how that information will be used, but it is often helpful for us if we know there might be a problem or concern.